joeranbosma/BoltzmannMachineLearning/README.md

 Part 3 employs Metropolis-Hasting Monte Carlo Markov Chain sampling to learn the dynamics of a group of 160 neurons, as measured in a salamander.
 Here, the learned dynamics are also employed to predict the joint firing rates between multiple neurons.

-A comprehensive analysis is provided in the write-up `Boltzmann Machine learning.pdf`.

 In order to compile the C++ extension, follow the instructions in `include/Eigen.md` and `include/Pybind11.m5`.
+Then, compile from the command line with `python3 setup.py build`.